Clever logo design are the most creative logos out there

 That does not mean words don’t have any place in clever logos.
 However, when using text in clever logo design, it tends to appear in unusual ways.
 Clever logo designers care less about whether serif or sans-serif typefaces convey the right corporate image, and more about the ways that words can reveal details about a company’s name or business practices.

-Consider the logo of national parcel carrier FedEx Express for clever logo inspiration.
+Consider the logo of national parcel carrier FedEx Express for clever logo design inspiration.
 At first glance you simply see the bold purple and orange type spelling out the company’s name.
 However, if you pay attention to the negative space, you’ll see a perfect white arrow between the orange E and X. This suggests not only that the company will move your packages from one place to another, but also that the company is moving forward.

-Then there’s the logo of charity organization Goodwill.
+Then there’s the clever logo design of charity organization Goodwill.
 Their logo has a large G against a blue background, with the charity name written underneath it in playful bubbly letters.
 This typeface suggests the organization is friendly and approachable.
 However, it is used for a more important reason than that.
 Look at the G closely and you’ll see it appears like a cropped smiling face.
 Increasing the size of the G at the top of the logo, as Goodwill has done, makes this clever detail easier to spot.

 Snack food brand Tostitos also has fun with words.
 At first glance this clever food logo appears to simply display “Tostitos” against a vibrant yellow and orange background.
 However, on close examination it’s easy to spot the two celebrating people who form the two lower-case Ts of the brand name.
 These T people are actually dipping a corn chip into the red dot above the I, which serves as a bowl of salsa.

-Ambigrams Also Play with Type
+Ambigrams Also Play with Type in A Clever Logo Design

 The logo for design, fashion, and technology collaboration group Society27 features only the numbers two and seven.
 It might seem like a strange choice to display only part of an organization’s name on its logo, but this minimalist logo is also a memorable ambigram.
 The numbers appear on top of one another, with the base of the two serving as the top of the seven.
 A final flourish at the base of the seven means the logo appears the same if it’s turned upside down.